Connecticut Open (tennis): History

-New Haven was already host to a men's tournament, Pilot Pen International.
+New Haven was already host to a men's tournament, the Pilot Pen International.
 It was created in 1973 in Bretton Woods, New Hampshire, as the Volvo International, and moved to Connecticut in 1990, where it took Pilot Pen sponsorship in 1997.
 When the men's event was cancelled in 1999, the women's Pilot Pen tournament remained the only one of the region.

 In 2005, the USTA purchased the men's tournament of Long Island, New York, and merged it with the women's Pilot Pen International to create Pilot Pen Tennis, the first large joint ATP–WTA tournament leading to the US Open.
 The tournament became the last event of the US Open Series and continued to attract top players, including champions Caroline Wozniacki, Svetlana Kuznetsova, James Blake, Justine Henin, and Nikolay Davydenko.

-In 2011, the men's competition moved to Winston-Salem; the women's-only event was renamed the New Haven Open at Yale.
+In 2011, after the men's competition moved to Winston-Salem, the newly women's-only event was renamed the New Haven Open at Yale.
 In 2014, it was renamed the Connecticut Open.

 In 2019, the Connecticut Open ended due to a lack of funding.
-The tournament's sanction was sold and assigned to Zhengzhou, China following the 2019 US Open.
+The tournament's sanction was sold and assigned to Zhengzhou, China, after the 2019 US Open.
+In 2021, the Tennis in the Land tournament in Cleveland took over its former spot on the WTA schedule.